seccomp/libseccomp/doc/man/man3/seccomp_merge.3.md

 RETURN VALUE
 ============

-Returns zero on success and negative values on failure.
+Returns zero on success or one of the following error codes on failure:

+**-EDOM**

+:   Unable to merge the filters due to architecture issues, e.g. byte
+    endian mismatches.

+**-EEXIST**

+:   The architecture already exists in the filter.

+**-EINVAL**

+:   One of the filters is invalid.

+**-ENOMEM**

+:   The library was unable to allocate enough memory.

 EXAMPLES
 ========